 And then I scrawled a big inky question mark beside those notes.

 No, I wrote, wrong question, and then drew a fat black arrow back to Abigail Disney’s original remark.
-It isn’t that we’ve been written out of the story – it’s that we don’t like how we’ve been written in.
+It isn’t that we’ve been written out of the story – it’s that we haven’t had any say in how we’ve been written in.
 Because it hasn’t been us telling those stories.
 We haven’t been the authors of those stories; they have not been written by our own hands, they have not been told in our own voices.

-So it is with motherhood, as I’ve argued in this space many times.
-Parenthood and the family have been topics of concern and rich sources of ideas for writers and thinkers throughout human history – the family, after all, is the core unit of human society – and mothers figure centrally in the stories and theories and general discourse emerging out of those interrogations of parenting and the family.
+So it is with storytelling about motherhood, caregiving, and the domestic lives of women and girls, as I’ve argued in this space so many times.
+Parenthood and the family have been topics of concern and rich sources of ideas for writers and thinkers throughout human history – the family, as even Aristotle argued, is the core unit of human society, after all – and mothers figure centrally in the stories and theories and general discourse emerging out of those interrogations of parenting and the family.
 But mothers have rarely been the tellers of those stories.
-Men – and not even necessarily fathers, which is another topic altogether – have been the tellers of those stories.
+Men (not even always fathers, which is another topic altogether) have been the tellers of those stories.
 Until now.
-The Internet has provided us with the space and the means to be the authors of our own stories, and we have, for some years now, been busily taking advantage of that space and that means to assert our authority, in all senses of the world.
-We have built an entire industry upon that authority – the online parenting space and all of the platforms and tools that attend it are worth (counts fingers) kajillions of dollars.
-We are mothers, and the Internet has given us the space in which to roar.
+The Internet and smartphones and cameras-in-phone (the tools of creating, telling and scaled public sharing of stories, all in our pockets) have provided us with the space and the means to be the authors of our own stories, and we have, for some years now, been busily taking advantage of that space and that means to assert our authority, in all senses of the world.
+We have built an entire industry upon that authority – the online parenting and women’s lifestyle spaces and all of the platforms and tools that attend these are worth (counts fingers) kajillions of dollars.
+We are women, and new media has given us the opportunity to roar.

 I’m not telling you anything that you don’t already know, of course.
 But it’s worth repeating, again and again and again and again, because even though we know the power of that authority, we’re still not asserting it enough, nor are we, I think, recognizing its revolutionary character.
 We still hem and haw over whether to embrace or reject the term ‘mommy blogger.’
 We still clutch our pearls and demur when asked to celebrate and share the stories of our personal success.
-We still cling a little bit to the idea that we aren’t real writers or real activists or real business people or real artists if we aren’t doing at least some of that work – and receiving recognition for that work – offline.
-We still hesitate, sometimes, to call ourselves writers and activists and business people and artists.
-We still hold back from fully asserting and celebrating – publicly and widely – our authority.
+We still cling a little bit to the idea that we aren’t real writers or real activists or real business people or real filmmakers if we aren’t doing at least some of that work – and receiving recognition for that work – offline.
+We still hesitate, sometimes, to call ourselves writers and activists and business people and filmmakers.
+We still hold back from fully asserting and celebrating – publicly and widely – our authorship, which is to say, our authority.

-We still think, I think, that there’s something about motherhood, about parenthood, that requires us to maybe keep just a little bit quiet about it.
-We still think, I think, that it’s all fine and good for us to discuss these things amongst ourselves, but that we should not expect anyone else to listen or to care.
-That has something to do, I’d argue, with the pervasive cultural idea that parenthood is and always will be a matter for the private sphere, and not the public.
-It’s aggravated by the fact that we live in a society that often openly snickers or rolls its collective eyes at the discourse of parenthood, and that openly expresses its discomfort, and sometimes irritation, with the work of parenthood.
-It’s a problem that feeds upon itself, because the more reluctant we are to insist that our stories – told by us, on our own terms – really matter in the bigger scheme of public discourse, the more endures the doubt that fuels that reluctance, and the more endure the cultural expectations about the private character of the family that fuel that doubt.
+We still think, I think, that there’s something about motherhood – about womanhood – that requires us to maybe keep just a little bit quiet about it.
+We still think that it’s all fine and good for us to discuss these things amongst ourselves, but that we should not expect anyone else to listen or to care.
+That has something to do, I’d argue, with the pervasive cultural idea that womanhood and especially motherhood are meant to be lived and shared only (or primarily) in the private sphere, and not the public.
+It’s aggravated by the fact that we live in a society that often openly snickers or rolls its collective eyes at the discourses of womanhood (ladies be shopping and gossiping!) and motherhood (diaper bags! breastfeeding!) , and that openly expresses its discomfort, and sometimes irritation, with the experiences of womanhood and motherhood.
+It’s a problem that feeds upon itself, because the more reluctant we are to insist that our stories – told by us, on our own terms – really matter in the bigger scheme of public discourse, the more endures the doubt that fuels that reluctance, and the more endure the cultural expectations about the private character of the lives of women and families that fuel that doubt.

 So we need not only to keep telling our stories, we need to keep insisting upon and asserting and celebrating the importance of those stories.
 We need to keep raising our voices.
 We need to keep ignoring anyone who tells us to keep them down.
 We need to ignore our own impulses to tell ourselves to keep it down.
 We need to be warriors for our own cause.